Peter I Csák: Political career

 The Csák brothers (Matthew II and Peter) and his allies successfully removed Joachim Gutkeled and Henry Kőszegi from power by the summer of 1274.
 However the two disgraced lords decided to capture and imprison Ladislaus and the Queen Mother in June 1274.
 Although Peter Csák liberated the king and his mother, Gutkeled and Kőszegi captured Ladislaus's younger brother, Andrew, and took him to Slavonia.
 They demanded Slavonia in Duke Andrew's name, but Peter defeated their united forces in the Battle of Föveny at the end of September and liberated Andrew.
 Henry Kőszegi was killed in the battlefield, while Peter's face slashed.
 Following this Ladislaus IV and Peter launched a campaign against Ivan Kőszegi, Henry's son and plundered his province.
 After that the Csák clan regained the lost positions; Matthew II was appointed Voivode of Transylvania, while Peter became ispán (comes) of Somogy and Sopron Counties, which dignities held until 1275.

-Despite of the late Henry Kőszegi's betrayal, his family was able to retain its influence thus remained the main rival group of the Csák kindred.
+Despite the late Henry Kőszegi's betrayal, his family was able to retain its influence thus remained the main rival group of the Csák kindred.
 By mid-1275, the royal court expressed confidence towards the Kőszegi family, when Nicholas Kőszegi was elected Palatine, replacing Roland Rátót, Csák's ally.
 However another "change of government" happened before end of that year, when Peter was promoted to the position of Palatine.
 Matthew II Csák became Master of the treasury at the same time.
 Peter also held ispánate offices in Sopron, Nyitra and Somogy Counties, besiding the Palatine dignity.

 However, before June 1276, Peter lost all of these positions: he was replaced by Nicholas Kőszegi again and he was also accused of murder of a local noble in Somogy without reason.
 He continued his struggle against the Kőszegis, when Peter's troops plundered and devastated the territory of the Diocese of Veszprém which headed by Bishop Peter Kőszegi, another son of Henry.
 During this attack all the treasures of the Veszprém cathedral chapter including the library of its school were burnt.
 The canonical university was never rebuilt after Peter's campaign.
 Nevertheless, Peter regained the palatinal position after one year of forced political exile, beside that he also functioned as ispán of Somogy County.
 In 1278, he served as Palatine for the third time, when he was succeeded by his brother Matthew II.
 The Csák clan had four office-holder family members during that time and they had prominent role in creating of the alliance between Ladislaus IV and Rudolf of Habsburg against Ottokar II.
 In 1279, Peter became Master of the stewards and possibly held this dignity until his death in 1283 or 1284.
 He was also ispán of Pozsony and Moson Counties from 1279 to 1280.
 Meanwhile, he served as Palatine for the fourth and final time in 1281.